linagora/tmail-lsc/README.md

 The domains used in the aliases must have been previously created in TMail.
 Otherwise, if a user have a single alias pointing to an unknown domain, none of her aliases will be added.

 For the domain synchronization, you can specify the wished domain list to be synchronized by specify the dedicated ENV variable with key `DOMAIN_LIST_TO_SYNCHRONIZE` and DELIMITER `,`.
+The synchronization for other domain contacts will be ignored (no create, update, delete operation).
+For example: `DOMAIN_LIST_TO_SYNCHRONIZE=linagora.com` or `DOMAIN_LIST_TO_SYNCHRONIZE=lists.linagora.com`.

 If you omit this environment variable setting, all domains contact will be synchronized from LDAP.

 The jar of the TMail LSC plugin (`target/lsc-tmail-plugin-1.0-distribution.jar`) must be copied in the `lib` directory of your LSC installation.